svpatro/NumberTheory/README.md

 This program will ask you to input 2 sets of numbers and will return the corresponding Cayley Table.

+### Coset Multiplier

+This program will ask you to input n for integers modulo n, a set of numbers (H) for the original coset, the amount of cosets being multiplied (A), and the coefficient of each coset (C).
+The program will return the set of integers modulo n, the original coset, the multiplied cosets (modulo n), and the non-distinct equivalent cosets.

+### Lagrange's Theorem

+This program will ask you to input the order of group G and return all potential orders of subgroups.

 ### Multiplicative Inverses

 This program will ask you to input n for integers modulo n and return all multiplicative inverses of n.